innovationOUtside/vce-generic-guide/g-local_vce_detailed.md

 - download the module specific Docker container image that contains all the software applications needed for the module

 To familiarise yourself with the installation sequence, we recommend that you read through the installation process for your host operating system and the description of testing your installation at least once before carrying out the process on your own computer.
-As with all software you only install this software using the verifier installer.
+As with all software you should only install this software using the official installer from the original publisher's website.

 ### Microsoft Windows